frederik-schmidt/Disaster-response/README.md

 ### 3.2 Create a virtual environment

-We strongly recommend that you use virtual environments to install libraries
+It is highly recommended to use virtual environments to install packages.

-`> conda create -n disaster_response python=3.8 jupyterlab pandas numpy matplotlib` (where myenv is the environment name of your choice)
+`> conda create -n disaster_response python=3.8 jupyterlab`
+(where `disaster_response` is the environment name of your choice)

 ### 3.3 Activate the virtual environment